LoveJudgement/EOPlugin-KCPSTerminal/README.md

 * Mouse Event Mode: the method to simulate mouse events.
     * `WinAPI`: use Win32 API.
 This has some weird interference with real mouse pointer and sometimes causes EO to steal focus.
     * `IPC`: use whatever implementation provided by `EOBrowser.exe`.
 For CEF this uses `MouseClickEvent` and `MouseMoveEvent`.
+* Capture Mode: the method to capture the screen.
+    * `WinAPI`: use Win32 API.
+This uses an undocumented behavior and potentially will not work on Windows < 8.1.
+    * `IPC`: use whatever implementation provided by `EOBrowser.exe`.
+This method potentially has more overhead and resource footprint because it needs to encode the bitmap multiple times.

 Everything else is currently hardcoded (sorry).